 What images generate in your head whenever someone mentions cloud computing?
 Like when you read this article's topic, for example?

-CrouchTech defines it as the delivery of on-demand computing services such as servers, storage, networking, databases, analytics, software development platforms through a cloud services provider such as AWS, Microsoft Azure, Google Cloud, Rackspace and many more via the internet on a pay as you use basis.
+Cloud Computing is defined as the delivery of on-demand computing services such as servers, storage, networking, databases, analytics, and software development platforms through a cloud services provider such as AWS, Microsoft Azure, Google Cloud, and many more via the internet on a pay as you use basis.

 Today's article is not about what cloud computing is but about the best Linux distribution options there are for you to choose from.
 So, without further ado: